-Recently, Congresswoman Alexandria Ocasio-Cortez was accused, mainly by commentators on the right, of engaging in blackvoice:
+Recently, Congresswoman Alexandria Ocasio-Cortez was accused, mainly by commentators on the political right, of engaging in blackvoice:

-She responded to her critics by calling it code-switching, the practice of alternating between dialects or accents depending on the situation.
+She responded to her critics by referring to code-switching, the practice of alternating between dialects or accents depending on what the situation calls for.

 “Oh, Susannah” was written for a blackface minstrel troupe, the Ethiopian Serenaders.But the song used to be sung by most American schoolchildren.
 Here is the Canadian folk ensemble The Be Good Tanyas’ version.

 What about this, more in the original context?